stanford-ssi/SpaceSalmon/README.md

  If BOSSAC uploading fails, use this:
  `python uf2conv.py -b 0x4000 .pio\build\guppy\firmware.bin`

+### Lessons Learned
+* You can't write data into a buffer into another task, beacuse you don't know that it's constructor has been intialized!
+THe main case is logging.
+Don't try logging from the constructors!
+We should probably prevent the logger from taking input before its initialized...

  ### TODOs
  * fix the `#undef` bug listed above
  * fix the build version script, have it linked in last